SUSAN TREGONING PHOTOGRAPHY

 You may not know him by his full name.
 Father Damien is better known for overseeing the leprosy colony on the island of Molokai.
 After 16 years on Molokai, Father Damien contracted leprosy and died from the disease in 1889.

-He was canonized by the Catholic Church in 2009 as Saint Damien of Molokai, the patron saint of lepers and outcasts.
+The Catholic Church canonized him in 2009 as Saint Damien of Molokai, the patron saint of lepers and outcasts.

 Exiting Star of the Sea Church